-- The length of and reason for the absence; - The extent and nature of changes impacting on the workplace during the absence; and - Changes in the officer's field of expertise.
+- The length of and reason for the absence; - The extent and nature of changes impacting on the workplace during the absence and - Changes in the officer's field of expertise.

-72. CHILDCARE
+74. CHILDCARE

 CSIRO has established on-site childcare facilities at several sites as a key strategy to attract and retain staff.
-In consultation with the parties to this Agreement, CSIRO will:
+In consultation with the parties to this Agreement, CSIRO will assess the feasibility of the provision of additional childcare facilities for significant relocations and new building projects at CSIRO workplaces and subject to that assessment may:

-- conduct a staff demographic analysis and staff survey each time there are significant additions to current facilities, and for new building projects, at all CSIRO workplaces; and - assess the feasibility of the provision of additional childcare facilities at CSIRO workplaces; and - raise awareness of CSIRO procedures and guidelines.
+- conduct a staff demographic analysis and staff survey; and - raise awareness of CSIRO procedures and guidelines.

-73. FACILITIES FOR NURSING PARENTS
+75. FACILITIES FOR NURSING PARENTS

-- 73.1 CSIRO recognises that some officers may need to express breast milk during working hours.
-This requires: - A lockable area that is clean, hygienic and private; - Comfortable seating; - Access to facilities for washing hands and equipment; and - Adequate refrigeration space for storage of expressed milk. - 73.2 It is expected that these requirements will be incorporated into existing facilities such as First Aid rooms and will be taken account of in new building design.
+- 75.1 CSIRO will provide paid time during work hours for officers requiring lactation breaks for breastfeeding, expressing milk and other associated activities.
+This requires: - A lockable area that is clean, hygienic and private; - Comfortable seating; - · Access to facilities for washing hands and equipment; and - Adequate refrigeration space for storage of expressed milk. - 75.2 It is expected that these requirements will be incorporated into existing facilities such as First Aid rooms and will be taken account of in new building design. - 75.3 Where it is not practicable for a CSIRO site to have a designated space, a flexible approach will be taken so that the officer can access the support required.